-In an open, unstructured meditation approach there are many ways to meditate.
+In an open, less-structured meditation approach there are many ways to meditate.
 You’ll find your way and over time it changes.
-By reflecting upon your meditative process, you become aware of how meditation supports and informs you.
+By reflecting upon your meditative practice, you become aware of how meditation supports and informs you.
 Here are some initial suggestions to get started.

 - Choose a comfortable position with the support of a chair, couch, cushion, or back jack.
 It’s easier to settle when you are comfortable.